j027/redirectChecker/README.md

 4. Add tests for new functionality
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the terms specified in the LICENSE file.

-## ⚠️ Disclaimer
+## Disclaimer

-This tool is designed for research and cybersecurity purposes to help identify and combat online scams.
+> **Warning:** This tool is designed for research and cybersecurity purposes to help identify and combat online scams.
 Users should comply with all applicable laws and regulations when using this software.
 The authors are not responsible for any misuse of this tool.

-**API Usage Notice**: This project utilizes undocumented APIs for some security service checks where no official public APIs are available for takedown status monitoring.
+> **Note:** This project utilizes undocumented APIs for some security service checks where no official public APIs are available for takedown status monitoring.

-## 🔒 Security
+## Security

 - All credentials should be stored securely in the config file
 - The code tries to enable sandboxing in the browser that playwright normally disables

-## 📞 Support
+## Support

 For questions, issues, or contributions, please open an issue on the GitHub repository.